 The program will achieve this by providing personalised dietary feedback and advice from trusted health experts on how to improve dietary patterns; streamlined web access to their existing evidence-based and popular dietary assessment tools - The Healthy Eating Quiz and the Australian Eating Survey - and provide personalised feedback and suggestions about how to develop and sustain healthier food habits.

 The project aims to reach an estimate of 60,000 online users per year.

 Adopting healthy eating habits at a young age will help prevent many chronic diseases, yet young people are the least likely to seek dietary advice from qualified professionals.
 Instead, they tend to rely on easy-to-access sources including media, friends and Google for nutrition information.

 With the delivery of an innovative and accessible program that provides personalised nutrition assessments and feedback and regular support for young people, individuals are more likely to attempt to eat healthier as they seek advice from trusted health experts from the comfort of their own home.

 Want to know more?
-Meet Lee Ashton, a post-doctoral researcher at the University of Newcastle who is on a mission to help Aussies eat and live healthier lives thanks to our support of the Nu4U program:
+Meet Lee Ashton, a post-doctoral researcher at the University of Newcastle who is on a mission to help Aussies eat and live healthier lives thanks to our support of the No Money No Time program: